rexusbexus/agency-jekyll-theme/_posts/2018-04-06-bag-with-a-view.markdown

 ---
-title: Bag With a View!
+title: Bag with a View!
-subtitle: a bag's diary..
+subtitle: A bag's diary.
 layout: default
 date: 2018-04-06
 pretty-date: April 6, 2018